 UMass hockey coach Don "Toot" Cahoon recruited Quick, and said his hockey staff and the university are proud to call Quick a Minuteman.

 "It's a terrific accomplishment for him as an individual.
 It's obviously nice to have the program's name associated with your former players' successes," said Cahoon, Quick's coach at UMass.
 "It's no surprise that the best players in Hockey East are prominent players at the National Hockey League level, and Jon was one of the great players in Hockey East when he played here."

 Skating at the Mullins Center from 2005-07, Quick set school single-season records for wins, games played, saves and minutes.
 He was a Hockey East second-team All-Star and an NCAA East second-team All-American in 2006-07.

-Anyone who follows college hockey knows that Hockey East is, if not the top, then one of the top two college hockey
+Anyone who follows college hockey knows that Hockey East is, if not the top, then one of the top two college hockey leagues in the country.

 So anyone recruited by a Hockey East school can play the game at a high level.
 That doesn't always translate to making it at the next level.
 Cahoon said he knew Quick could play hockey, but credits the goalie's rise to prominence in the NHL to realizing his full potential.